 What is your proudest moment at Trestle?

 For me, Trestle is something that makes me proud every day.
 We all talk about serving our customers, but not every day do you get an opportunity to build a company from the ground up.
 This ability to take on the baton and deliver for our customers in a tight timeline is something I am proud of, and there is no doubt it will be the highlight of my career.

 What excites me most is that we are just getting started.
 As cliche as it sounds, it’s true.
 We have such a unique opportunity where we are starting with a strong customer base who we have worked with prior.
 We have a certain understanding of their needs, but there is also a huge opportunity to dive deep, learn more about this space and determine how we can further add value for them.
 I am looking forward to figuring this out with my co-founder, Jordan, and the rest of our team.

 Which Trestle value do you relate with the most?

 This is a tough one.
 Jordan and I spent quite some time figuring out our values, and for us, it was about the values we will leverage as we build the business.
 Our values will be talked about constantly and not just left on the website to never come back and revisit.
 How so?
 Well, you will see us using these values daily in our conversations, both internally and externally.
-They reinforce what we are trying to do, gives the ‘why’ behind it, and aligns everyone to the goals and the company vision.
+They reinforce what we are trying to do, give the ‘why’ behind it, and align everyone to the goals and the company vision.
 Each one of our values is truly near and dear to us.

-The value I relate to the most, though, is “diving deep”.
+The value I relate to the most, though, is diving deep.
 The culture we are building at Trestle is one where everyone is expected to get their hands dirty, understand the “why” behind the task at hand, ask the right questions, and then deliver with no work being too big or too small for anyone.
 This ensures high quality of work from the team and motivates everyone to put in their best effort to deliver on the customer promises.